 All my best on your journey,

-Question for you: Do you believe that you’re working on the right priorities?
-If not, what are you willing to do to shift this?
+Question for you: Do you believe that your current priorities are wrong?
+If yes, what are you willing to do to shift this?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week.